SaifDataPro/SaifDataPro/README.md

 ## Hi there, It's Saif 👋
 I am a Data Professional that started in this wonderful field around year 2019.
 <br>In my quest to be establshed as a problem solver, i take up skills necessary to solve Business Problems.
-<br>My skill sets inlcude - Excel, SQL, Data viz - Power BI (_Report Builder as well_), Looker Studio, Power Automate.
+<br>My skill sets inlcude - Excel, SQL, Data viz - Power BI (_Report Builder as well_), Looker Studio, Power Automate, Power Apps.

 <!--
 **SaifDataPro/SaifDataPro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.